ktorsh/ktorsh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm Kasra Torshizi and I'm currently a second-year Computer Science PhD student under Dr. Pratap Tokekar at the University of Maryland, College Park.
-My research revolves around Robotics and Machine Learning, where I am partically interested in reinforcement learning, imitation learning, and control theory.
-I am currently investigating how learned priors can further enhance classical control methods.
+I'm Kasra Torshizi and I'm currently a second-year Computer Science PhD student working under Dr. Pratap Tokekar at the University of Maryland, College Park.
+My field of research is Robotics and Machine Learning with a focus in Planning and Controls.
+I'm particularly interested in finding new ways to incoporate learned priors into optimal control methods.
+I'm also interested in reinforcement learning, imimitation learning, and control theory as a whole.

 I previously completed my bachelors degree in Computer Science with a minor in Mathematics at UMD, during which I was involved in cybersecurity research with Dr. Dave Levin and completed two software engineering internships at Echostar.
 In my free time, I enjoy skiing, hiking, and cooking.

-I'm currently doing a major revamp of this website
+I'm currently doing a major revamp of this website!